 - where appropriate, long service payment or severance payment;

 - other payments under the employment contract, such as gratuity, provident fund, etc.

-If an employer fails to pay termination payments, except for severance payment, to the employee within seven days after the date of termination or expiry of contract, he is required to pay interest to the employee.
-An employer who willfully and without reasonable excuse fails to pay termination payments when they become due is liable to prosecution and, upon conviction, to a fine of $350,000 and to imprisonment for three years.
+An employer is required to pay interest on the outstanding wages due to the employee if he fails to pay wages to the employee within seven days, except for severance payment, after the termination or expiry of contract.
+An employer who wilfully and without reasonable excuse fails to pay termination payments when they become due is liable to prosecution and, upon conviction, to a fine of HK$350,000 and to imprisonment for three years.

 How to make your company manage these tasks more effectively?

 After reading these, do you agree HR work is not easy?
 Not only to manage all kinds of administrative work, but also to do all the calculations when an employee leaves his job.
 Being proficient in the Employment Ordinance is also very important because you don’t want to accidentally break the law.
 In this case, why not consider consulting experts or consultant firms, or even outsourcing your administrative work of HR Management to an experienced company such as Workstem.
 We will greatly reduce your company’s cost in HR & administration!